Michigan Tax Rates - Understanding Local Taxes in Michigan

 Calculating State Withholding

-The MI-W4 allows employees to claim personal and dependent exemptions, each of which reduces the amount of wages considered taxable income, subject to the 4.25% tax.
-The dollar value of each exemption is adjusted annually by the Treasury Department.
+The MI-W4 allows employees to claim personal and dependent exemptions, which reduce the amount of wages subject to the 4.25% tax.
+The Treasury Department annually adjusts the value of each exemption.

 What cities in Michigan have local income taxes, and how much are they?